-A base type is most useful when used with bit fields.
-When you provide a base type, you set the size of the structure.
-If the combined sizes of the members is more than the size of the base type, this is an error.
-If the size of the members is less than the base type, then there are unused bits known as padding.
+A base type is most important when used with bit fields.
+When you supply a base type, you set the width of the structure.
+If the width of the members put together is more than the width of the base type, then this is an error.
+If the width of the members is less than the base type, then there are bits that are not used, known as padding.

-If a structure mixes bit fields and named types, the named types will usually be placed on boundaries.
+If a structure mixes bit fields and named types, then the named types will usually be put in boundaries.
 The type of CPU sets the boundaries, counted from the start of the Struct: Intel processors usually have 8-bit boundaries, while Motorola processors usually have 16-bit boundaries.
 A bit field must not go across a boundary.

 Struct point x As Real64 y As Real64 End Struct